“How to Work with Me” Manual (and why your company needs one)

 After people read my manual, they confessed that they loosened up.
 Previously, they felt bad about getting my Slack messages at random hours and tried their best to respond as fast as possible.

 But now that they know this is my way of working.
 More importantly, they’ve learned that that’s not what I expect.
-Here’s the real reason why I write my messages at random times:
+Here’s the real reason I write my messages at random times:

 “I prefer asynchronous communication via Slack.
 If you got my message, you don’t have to reply instantly.
 Sometimes you may get my Slack message on the weekends or in the late evening.
 I shared it with you because I just came up with an idea and don’t want to forget it.